Giandomenico Picco: Dialogue Among Civilizations

 In 1999, UN Secretary General Kofi Annan appointed Picco as Personal Representative for the UN Year of Dialogue Among Civilizations, proclaimed in 1998.
 Members included Chinese philosopher Tu Weiming.

 Personal life

-Picco has married twice, first to Elena Carretta Toth and second wife to Kate Glucksman.
+Picco married twice, firstly to Elena Carretta Toth and secondly to Kate Glucksman.
+His son Giacomo Picco is an investment banker.

-Picco has served on the Ambassador's Council of the United Nation's Association/USA, the European-American Chamber of Commerce, and the International Peace Academy.
+Picco served on the Ambassador's Council of the United Nations Association/USA, the European-American Chamber of Commerce, and the International Peace Academy.

+Giandomenico Picco died on 10 March 2024, at the age of 75.
+The United Nations noted the passing of Picco as "a legendary UN staffer" who played "a major part in many key hotspots... admired by many" on 13 March 2024.
+Former Italian diplomat Marco Carnelos called Picco "a great Italian diplomat" who "unfortunately for my home country... did not work for the Italian foreign service."

 Awards

-On December 12, 1991, US President George H. W. Bush presented the resenting the Medal of Freedom to de Cuellar and the Presidential Award for Exceptional Service to Picco, while welcoming home American hostages Thomas Sutherland, Alann Steen, Jesse Turner, Joseph Cicippio, and Terry Anderson.
+On 12 December 1991, US President George H. W. Bush presented the Medal of Freedom to Pérez de Cuéllar and the Presidential Award for Exceptional Service to Picco, while welcoming home American hostages Thomas Sutherland, Alann Steen, Jesse Turner, Joseph Cicippio, and Terry Anderson.
 Of Picco, President Bush said, "In his years as Special Envoy at the United Nations, Assistant Secretary-General Gianni Picco has sought always to serve peace and to resolve conflict."